HighlandK/SC1015-Mini-Project/README.md

 1. Clone the repository.
 2. Execute the notebooks to replicate our findings or experiment with different model configurations!

-## Conclusion

-From the results of the project, full automation in cheque data-entry is still not possible, but digit recognition can aid in performing the primary data entry for cheques, with bank staff assisting to confirm the information.
-We hope you have a good time with the repository! :)
+3. We hope you have a good time with the repository! :)